 Marianne Schaffner began her career in the small IP boutique Nataf & Fajgenbaum.
 In 1998 she moved to Cléry de La Myre Mory & Monégier du Sorbier, then to Linklaters in 2000.
 The move was part of a team headed by Denis Monégier du Sorbier.
 He then became name partner at IP boutique Hoyng Rokh Monégier in 2007.

 Linklaters appointed Schaffner as partner in 2006.
 She then joined the Paris office of global firm Dechert along with a group of associates.
 From here, Schaffner joined Dentons for a short time as partner in 2018.

 Reed Smith boasts strong life sciences and telecommunications practices.
 Schaffner claims her Dentons clients from these industries have followed her to Reed Smith.
 Her client base ranges, however, from mechanical engineering to chemistry, as well as advising on trademarks.

 Reed Smith is the latest in a series of US firms to make inroads in Europe.
 Kirkland & Ellis recently appointed Nicola Dagg to lead its patent practice in London, in a much-publicised move.
 Boutique firm EIP, which has a presence in Colorado, also hired Kathleen Fox Murphy in London in May.
 Dentons, itself a global firm with a strong US presence, recently hired Tjibbe Douma as partner in its Amsterdam office.

-Elsewhere, the hire of patent litigator Alexandine Ananou to Quinn Emanuel Urquhart Sullivan‘s burgeoning London city patent practice was recieved with interest.
+Elsewhere, the hire of patent litigator Alexandrine Ananou to Quinn Emanuel Urquhart Sullivan‘s burgeoning London city patent practice was received with interest.
 The move was widely regarded as a definitive step in Quinn Emanuel establishing a solid UK base.